-If you've already been diagnosed with a chronic lung disorder, spirometry may be used periodically to check how well your medications are working and whether your symptoms are under control.
+If you've already been diagnosed with a chronic lung disorder, spirometry may be used periodically to check how well your medications are working and whether your breathing problems are under control.

 Follow your doctor's instructions about whether you should avoid use of inhaled breathing medications or other medications before the test.
-Other steps to take include:
+Other preparations include the following: